Skole9299/Credit-card-data-/README.md

 ### Regression
 ### Classification

-Take a look at the ppx file for a summary!
+Take a look at the pptx file for a summary!